-Remember that your hair is at its most fragile when it’s wet ,so make sure not to ruffle your hair excessively when towel drying, this will only encourage the hair to be frizzy, instead blot dry and squeeze the water out of the hair.
+Remember that your hair is at its most fragile when it’s wet, so make sure not to ruffle your hair excessively when towel drying, this will only encourage the hair to be frizzy, instead blot dry and squeeze the water out of the hair.

 Allow your hair to dry naturally a little before blow drying, the less you heat it the less damage you create.
-Use the dryer on a medium heat.
-Always point your dryer from the roots down to the tips, this will have a smoothing effect and seals the cuticle layer.
+Use the dryer on medium heat.
+Always point your dryer from the roots down to the tips, this will have a smoothing effect and seal the cuticle layer.
 Going against the hair will cause more frizz.

 TIP: Make sure your hair is completely dry before you go out, hair that is not dry will continue to absorb moisture from the air.
 Don’t drag a brush through hair when it’s too wet, instead hold the hair taught at the tips with your hand and use the dryer in a downward motion along your locks to dry and smooth.
 Finish with a cold blast to set the hair and smooth the cuticle.

 Use a natural boar bristle brush and a wide tooth comb, combing the hair when wet stretches it and causes breakage, better still use your fingers to detangle the hair and a wide tooth comb.
-When blow drying use a natural boar bristle brush it will be kinder to your hair.
+When blow drying use a natural boar bristle brush, it will be kinder to your hair.

-Straightening and curling
+Flat ironing and curling

 TIP: Skip the flat iron on humid days.

-The pony tail is your friend!
+The ponytail is your friend!
 On the days that you don’t wash your hair and you feel it’s in need of help, try braiding or putting your hair up.
 Apply some dry shampoo to the roots for added volume and style the ends into a braid, pony or clips.